vasavagyan/In-memory-database-Imdat-/README.md

 # In-memory-database-Imdat-
 This is a Redis-like database which is built on client-server connection using stream sockets.
 The database gives client 5 containers to work with.
 There are some commands which user must be familiar with to use right syntax.
 The data is kept in hash tables.
 Each one of the 5 containers has his own hash table to keep data with various keys.
+The program is written for Linux platform.
 The commands are for following containers:

 Commands for String container:
 1) set - example: set keyName valueName  (adds the value "valueName" in the string hash table with key "keyName")